-PhotoLine can record these operations as an action, Affinity Photo as a macro.
+PhotoLine can record these operations as an action.
 More drastic effects are possible, such as lowering the endpoint of the green curve, or raising the origin of the red curve.
 Raising the latter all the way to the top results in a red-orange-yellow, autumn colors gamut.
 Every image reacts differently to RG conversion.

 The RG Color .8bf Plugin